pablo-icm/emm/content/publication/gazulla-global-2022/index.md

 doi: 10.1111/1462-2920.15835
 abstract: Summary  The aerobic anoxygenic phototrophic (AAP) bacteria are common in most marine environments but their global diversity and biogeography remain poorly characterized.
-Here, we analyzed AAP communities across 113 globally‐distributed surface ocean stations sampled during the Malaspina Expedition in the tropical and subtropical ocean.
+Here, we analyzed AAP communities across 113 globally-distributed surface ocean stations sampled during the Malaspina Expedition in the tropical and subtropical ocean.
 By means of amplicon sequencing of the puf M gene, a genetic marker for this functional group, we show that AAP communities along the surface